JonghyunBae/jonghyunbae.github.io/index.md

 ## Bio

-Jonghyun Bae is a posdoctoral researcher at [Performance and Algorithm Research (PAR)](https://crd.lbl.gov/divisions/amcr/computer-science-amcr/par/) group under the lead of Dr. Leonid Oliker in Lawrence Berkeley National Lab.
-Before joining LBNL, Jonghyun Bae was a postdoctoral researcher at [AI Institute at SNU (AIIS)](https://aiis.snu.ac.kr/eng) in Seoul National University.
+Jonghyun Bae is currently research scientist at Google working on database efficiency.
+Before joining Google, Jonghyun Bae was a postdoctoral researcher at [Performance and Algorithm Research (PAR)](https://crd.lbl.gov/divisions/amcr/computer-science-amcr/par/) group under the lead of Dr. Leonid Oliker in Lawrence Berkeley National Laboratory, and [AI Institute at SNU (AIIS)](https://aiis.snu.ac.kr/eng) in Seoul National University.

 Jonghyun Bae completed his Ph.D in Computer Science and Engineering at Seoul National University as a member of [Architecture and Code Optimization Lab